Southeast Asia maritime build-up accelerates, raising risks in disputed seas

 “Military officers are being told to repair and keep using equipment that should have been replaced decades ago,” one regional military source, who declined to be identified, said on the sidelines of the IMDEX show.

-An Indonesian military source said the new government of President Joko Widodo was focusing on maritime defense, but that the build-up would take time.
+An Indonesian military source said the new government of President Joko Widodo was focusing on maritime defence, but that the build-up would take time.

 Southeast Asian government sources said there had been a deliberate move to acquire capabilities that allow naval forces to operate more effectively in coastal zones.